AliiHussein/Embedded-Baremetal-Projects/README.md

 # Embedded-Projects
-Bare Metal embedded Projects that helps me learn and understand more about embedded systems.
+Bare Metal embedded Projects that helps me learn and understand more about embedded systems fundamentals.

 ## Introduction
 * Every project in this repo has its own "README"